 Geomancy is the ability to manipulate Charges to affect the area around them.
 They can combine Charges equal to their CPB into a single cast.
-Geomancy dice scale up for each added matching Charges effect.
+Geomancy dice or GD, scale up for each added matching Charges effect.
 If you use 5 Charges to deal damage the roll would be 1d4 + 1d6 + 1d8 + 1d10 + 1d12 damage to the targets hit.

 Geomatic Spheres, Crafted Resource

 The geomancer can craft geomatic sphere to house Charges.
 During a rest they can create geomatic spheres equal to their Wisdom.
 Spheres are specific to a type of geomancy and have a number of geomatic charges equal to the geomancer's CPB.

 Geomancers are able to spend an hour to create a creature of earth and nature to aide them.
 Golems increase their Hp at each geomncer CPB increase.

 Hp: 14, Def: +1, Soak: 12, Move: Land 6', APR: 2, CPB: 1